Pentecontad calendar

 The pentecontad calendar (from πεντηκοστή) is an agricultural calendar system thought to be of Amorite origin in which the year is broken down into seven periods of fifty days (a total of 350 days), with an annual supplement of fifteen or sixteen days.
 Identified and reconstructed by Julius and Hildegaard Lewy in the 1940s, the calendar's use dates back to at least the 3rd millennium BCE in western Mesopotamia and surrounding areas.
-Used well into the modern age, forms of it have been found in Nestorianism and among the Fellahin of modern Palestine.
+Used well into the modern age, forms of it have been found in Nestorianism and the Ethiopian Jews and among the Fellahin of modern Palestine.

 Overview

 In Akkadian, the pentecontad calendar was known as hamšâtum and the period of fifteen days at the end of the year was known to Babylonians as shappatum.
+The religious injunction to "observe the Sabbath" is thought to derive from the injunction to observe the shappatum, the period of harvest time at the end of each year in the pentecontad calendar system.
 Each fifty-day period was made up of seven weeks of seven days and seven Sabbaths, with an extra fiftieth day, known as the atzeret.

 Used extensively by the various Canaanite tribes of Palestine, the calendar was also thought to have been used by the Israelites until the official adoption of a new type of solar calendar system by Solomon.

+In The Odyssey (8th century BC), the sun-god Helios keeps 350 sheep and 350 cattle on his holy island, thought to be a reference to the pentecontad calendar.

 Philo expressly connected the "unequalled virtues" of the pentecontad calendar with the Pythagorean theorem, further describing the number fifty as the "perfect expression of the right-angled triangle, the supreme principle of production in the world, and the 'holiest' of numbers".

+The calendar was used among Ethiopian Jews for a millennium.
+Till modern times Shabbat festivals are still celebrated currently by the Beta Israel.
+According to this tradition: "The Sabbaths are divided into cycles of seven.
+A special prayer, is recited at sunset and reflects the particular characteristics of each Sabbath.
+The seventh Sabbath, the Legatä Sänbät, is the holiest of all, and there are extra prayers, festivities and a special sanctification service."